Quantifying the Internal Validity of Weighted Estimands: Motivating Example

 Yet another representation can be obtained when focusing on the subpopulation of untreated units by letting $W_0 = 1-D$.
 We omit details for brevity.

-We will return to this example in Section \ref{sec:examples2} after establishing conditions under which weighted estimands have a causal representation (Section \ref{sec:causal_represent}) and identifying the size of subpopulations that are represented by these estimands (Section \ref{sec:quantifying_int_valid}).
+We revisit this example in Section \ref{sec:examples2} after establishing conditions under which weighted estimands admit a causal representation (Section \ref{sec:causal_represent}), identifying the sizes of the resulting implicit subpopulations (Section \ref{sec:quantifying_int_valid}), and discussing the associated diagnostics (Section \ref{sec:diagnostics_bounds}).